SafeDI

 ]

-You can see this in integration in practice in the ExamplePackageIntegration package.
+You can see this integration in practice in the ExamplePackageIntegration package.

-If your first-party code comprises multiple modules in Xcode, or a mix of Xcode Projects and Swift Packages, or some other configuration not listed above, once your Xcode project depends on the SafeDI package you will need to utilize the SafeDITool command-line executable directly in a pre-build script.
+If your first-party code comprises multiple modules in Xcode, or a mix of Xcode Projects and Swift Packages, or some other configuration, once your Xcode project depends on the SafeDI package you will need to utilize the SafeDITool command-line executable directly in a pre-build script.

 set -e